Yongqi-Zhuo/Syno-AE/README.md

 To reproduce the plots in our paper with the data we provided, simply use `bash plot.sh`.
 The data is expected to be stored in `exp_data` with the same format of `data`.
 You can also use `data` if you prefer.

-As the performance are created in imagenet folders, we copy them to the corresponding folders in cifar100.
+As the performance are created in the imagenet folders, we copy them to the corresponding folders in cifar100.
 Run
 ```bash
 bash copy_perf.sh mdev
 bash copy_perf.sh a100